- Welcome to Language Express (3 ½ minute video)

 Please call to cancel your appointment if you, your child, or anyone else in the home is sick.
 A sick child cannot benefit from a therapy session (including a telepractice session), and he or she exposes our staff and subsequent clients to the illness.

-All staff are required by law to report any suspected abuse of children to a child protection agency.
+All staff are required by law to report any suspected abuse or neglect of children to a child protection agency.

-- If your child’s speech/language skills reach normal limits
+- If your child’s speech/language skills reach an age-appropriate level

 - When your child reaches the age of eligibility for Senior Kindergarten